joecampo/laravel-shipstation/README.md

 ```php
 $shipStation->{$endpoint}->get($options = [], $endpoint = '');
 ```
-Example of getting an order with the orderId of 1.
+Example of getting an order with the order id (ShipStation's internal order id) of 123 & Getting ShipStations internal order id by the order number.
 ```php
 $shipStation = $this->app['LaravelShipStation\ShipStation'];